 I don’t take feedback literally.
 I take it as noise and it’s our job to pattern match.

 Customer-driven doesn’t mean customers will tell you what to build.
 They can’t.
 They can only surface problems and your observations can confirm or disconfirm their feedback.

-Any good frameworks/books/blog posts for product strategy? have been reading several books and such, but curious to what you have to say?
+Any good frameworks/insider/learn/books-reports/blog posts for product strategy? have been reading several books and such, but curious to what you have to say?

 Here are a few top resources:

 - Growth Everywhere

 Can you expand on why it was so hard to set just one goal per quarter?